Singapore’s SalesWhale raises $5.3M to bring AI to sales and marketing teams – TechCrunch

 But when SalesWhale reps do get involved, they are often not recognized as the bots they are.

-“Customers are often so convinced they are chatting with a human — who is sending collateral, PDFs and arranging meetings — that they’ll say things like ‘I’d love to come by and visit someday,'” Lim joked in an interview.
+“Customers are often so convinced they are chatting with a human — who is sending collateral, PDFs and arranging meetings — that they’ll say things like ‘I’d love to come by and visit someday,’ ” Lim joked in an interview.

 “Indeed, a lot of times, sales team refer to [SalesWale-powered] sales assistant like they are a real human colleague,” he added.